Nexiauk/Gameracy/docs/README.md

     * White Smoke: \#F2F2F2
     * Smoky Black: \#0D0D0D
 ### Typography
-I used [fontjoy.com](http://www.fontjoy.com) to generate a scheme of fonts that go well together, that are accessible, and that are attractive.
+* I used [fontjoy.com](http://www.fontjoy.com) to generate a scheme of fonts that go well together, that are accessible, and that are attractive.
-I took a little time with this because I didn't want fonts that contained double-storey letters, as they can be harder for people with specific learning difficulties to process. <br>
+I took a little time with this because I didn't want fonts that contained double-storey letters, as they can be harder for people with specific learning difficulties to process.
     * I chose Cardo for my main Gameracy title that will sit in the header.
 It's fancy enough to convey a fantasy-genre feel without being too calligraphic, and is a sans-serif font, which is recommended for accessibility.
 It is bold and italic to make it stand out even more.
     * Fontjoy suggested Squada One for headings, another sans-serif font which contrasts nicely with Cardo.
     * Andika was chosen for the paragraph and nav bar text, as it is a sans-serif font that has been optimised for use as a literacy font, fitting with one of Gameracy's main objectives, which is to improve literacy.
+* I used [Font Awesome](https://fontawesome.com/) to generate D20 dice to use as bulletpoints, I styled these in Misted Yellow.
 ### Imagery
 * The hero image needed to be representative of tabletop gaming and literacy.
 I also wanted it to have some colours that matched with the Gameracy logo, so I spent some time browsing through [freepik.com](https://www.freepik.com/).
 The image I decided upon was visually attractive, matched the site's colour scheme, and contained all the desired elements that embody Gameracy: gaming, books and writing implements.